-A blender sponge is an egg-shaped, soft, thick makeup sponge designed to apply most types of cosmetics, including gel, liquid, and cream primer.
+Blender sponge: A blender sponge is an egg-shaped, soft, thick makeup sponge designed to apply most types of cosmetics, including gel, liquid, and cream primer.
 Use the pointed end to apply primer around your nostrils and eyes, the flattened bottom for your cheeks and forehead, and the curved sides for the bridge of your nose and chin.
-With the Beakey 5-Piece Blender Sponge Set, you get five colorful blender sponges, so you’ll always have a clean one on hand.

 A good foundation primer doesn’t have to break your budget.

 If you’re watching your spending, for less than $10 you’ll find quite a few drugstore-brand foundation primers that get the job done without fancy ingredients or flashy packaging.